postgres-ai/postgres-checkup/HELP.md

 >     - Is `idle_in_transaction_session_timeout` >0 and < 20 minutes (preventing autovacuum and locking issues)?
 >     - Is `max_locks_per_transaction` not default (for example, low value may interrupt pg_dump)?

+# H. Index Analysis

+### H001 Invalid Indexes

+The list of broken indexes (invalid state) to be removed or reindexed.

+### H002 Unused and Redundant Indexes

+Shows the list of never used, rarely used and redundant indexes.
+Helps to understand how much space they occupy.

+> Insights:
+> - Questions worth answering:
+>     - Is the total size of unused indexes less than 10% of the DB size (only if statistics is older than 1 week)?
+>     - Is statistics saved across restarts?
+> - If statistics age is low, the report should be used with caution.

+### H003 Non-indexed Foreign Keys

+Checks if all foreign keys have indexes in referencing tables.

 # K. SQL Query Analysis

 This is important group of reports providing deep SQL query analysis, based on pg_stat_statements and (optional) pg_stat_kcache.